 The Skyspace-Lech is a sensitive place of art, for whose visit special attention is necessary.

-The Skyspace-Lech is open all year on a daily basis, except on mondays.
+The Skyspace-Lech is open all year on a daily basis.
+From November until the end of April the Skyspace-Lech keeps closed on Mondays.

 Please be aware that the Skyspace may be closed due to bad weather or private guided tours.